 These dials, regardless of variant color, sparkle in the light and were finished better than many of the Swiss watches from the same period.
 This is coupled with sparse writing on the dial, rendering a dial that’s purposeful and sparse, finished with Seiko’s famous Suwa logo.
 Once you add the case-colored bi-directional bezel, which flows well into the radial polished case, you have a nicely elegant and simplistic dive watch.

 As noted by Worn&Wound, Seiko’s marketing ads boasted about the 6106’s diving capability, that was “Proof," all the way down to 229 feet!
 Other ads made it seem like the choice for surfers.
 Either way, it was a popular offering and the affordable, but not cheap at the time, price of $75.

-This Seiko Sport Diver automatic comes with two nylon NATO straps, spring bar tool, and Pelican travel case.
+This Seiko Sport Diver automatic comes with a leather strap, nylon NATO strap, spring bar tool, and Pelican travel case.

-DIAL: Original Seiko-signed dark gray “proof” dial.
+DIAL: Seiko-signed dark gray “proof” dial, which shimmers depending on angle.
 Day/date at 3 o’clock position works nicely.
-Lume is in quite nice shape considering the watch is a half century old.
+Lume is in nice condition, considering the watch is a half century old.